nikdanilov/whisper-obsidian-plugin/README.md

 # Obsidian Whisper: Hands-Free Note-Taking 🗣️📝

 Obsidian Whisper is a plugin that effortlessly turns your speech into written notes.
-Thanks to the amazing [Whisper](https://openai.com/research/whisper) from OpenAI, this plugin makes it a breeze to transform your spoken ideas into neat and easy-to-find text notes.
+Just speak your mind, and let  [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!

 ## ⚙️ Installation